-To send flowers in memory of Marca Lee Bannister (Tucker), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Marca Lee Bannister (Tucker), please visit our Heartfelt Sympathies Store.

 Having decided that His servant's days here on earth should come to an end, the great God Almighty dispatched an angel to bring home to rest the soul of our dearly beloved Marca Lee Tucker Bannister, on Tuesday, February 4, 2020.

 Born the youngest daughter , to the late William David and Afflina Cox in Norfolk County August 20, 1940.
 Marca was educated in the Norfolk Public school system graduating from Booker T. Washington High School.
 After graduation, she earned advanced degrees in Nursing and was employed by Sentara Home Care.
 She was also employed with Norfolk Public Schools for 33 years retiring in 2010.
 Marca was predeceased by her love, Berry Bannister.
 Through their Union she was blessed with a loving daughter, Fancy Bannister of Jacksonville, Florida.

 Marca was a faithful member of Saint Mark RZUA where she dedicated her services on the Bonners Usher Board and the Special Project Committee.
 Marca enjoyed attending Bible Study and feeding the homeless.
 She truly had a passion for fellowshipping with her church family.